Both regulators blinked · the gap sits exactly where the agents live

 Hallucinations in a customer-facing finance bot are not a product-quality footnote; they're a conduct exposure.
 The delay doesn't change that arithmetic.

-If I were on a bank board this quarter, I would push to treat both retreats as a trap, not a reprieve — and I'd put it in the minutes.
+A bank board should be treating both retreats as a trap this quarter, and minuting it.
 The deregulatory framing being sold by Brussels and Washington alike is that simplification frees you to innovate.
-The practitioner's read is the opposite: supervisors have quietly told you they don't yet know how to examine your agentic systems, which means the burden of proving they're safe has shifted entirely onto you, with no template to hide behind and no deadline to wait for.
+The practitioner's read is the opposite.
+Supervisors have quietly told you they don't yet know how to examine your agentic systems.
+Proving those systems are safe has shifted entirely onto you, with no template to hide behind and no deadline to wait for.

-I'd bet against the firms that stand down their model-risk programmes on the strength of these headlines.
-The ones that win the next exam cycle will be the ones that built a single governed lifecycle covering classical models and generative agents together — not because either rulebook compels it today, but because the inventory, the effective challenge and the audit trail are the only things that survive whatever the RFI and the 2027 deadline eventually demand.
+Firms that stand down their model-risk programmes on the strength of these headlines are, I think, making a mistake they will pay for at the next exam.
+The ones that come out of that exam cycle well will be the ones that built a single governed lifecycle covering classical models and generative agents together.
+Neither rulebook compels that today.
+The inventory, the effective challenge and the audit trail are the only things that survive whatever the RFI and the 2027 deadline eventually demand.
 The regulators blinked.
 The risk didn't even slow down.

 Tarry Singh is the founder and CEO of Real AI (realai.eu), an enterprise AI advisory and deployment firm working with global enterprises on production agent systems, model risk, and AI sovereignty strategy.
 He also leads Earthscan (earthscan.io) for Energy AI, and is a founding contributor to the EU-funded HCAIM and PANORAIMA programmes for responsible AI education across European universities.
 He writes at tarrysingh.com.